rackerlabs/rackspace-how-to/content/cloud-servers/managing-my-server.md

 #### Actions menu

-If you click on a server name, the Server Details page appears.
-The Actions menu is in the upper-right corner of the page.
+If you click on a server name, the **Server Details** page appears.
+The **Actions** menu is in the upper-right corner of the page.
 This menu contains the same operations that are available in the gear menu.

 ### Perform server management tasks

-You can use the gear menu or the Actions menu to perform the following server management tasks.
+You can use the gear icon or the **Actions** menu to perform the following server management tasks.

 #### Identify your server